gwihlidal/hindranch/README.md

 ## Overview

-The government foreclosed on your ranch, and is forcefully coming to take it from you.
+The government foreclosed on your ranch, and they are coming to forcefully take it from you.
 Fight back!

 ## Rounds 1-5